Ethics, policies and best practices

 Classwork as freelance

-News or multimedia pieces created for a class can be published in the Daily.
-Freelance pieces already edited by a professor must be re-edited and analyzed for the Daily’s standards of editing and coverage.
-For students freelancing as a part of their journalism class, it is expected that the student communicates with their professor about the possibility of freelancing with the Daily.
+Journalistic content created for a class can be published in the Daily.
+Freelance pieces already edited by a professor must be re-edited and analyzed for our standards and policies.
+It is expected that the student receives approval from their professor about the possibility of freelancing with the Daily.

 Editing & Standards

 All freelance content will be held to the same ethical and editing standards as any other content.
 Freelance pieces will receive the same editing as other news stories before publication.
-Typically, the features and freelance editor will complete the first round of editing on freelance pieces.
 Multimedia freelance pieces will be edited by the multimedia editor.

 To remain free of influence or obligation to report a story, the journalist should not accept free travel, accommodations, or meals related to travel.